 1 person favorited this theater

-This nifty theatre which was built in 1934 begin life as a nightclub and later convered to motion pictures in 1938.
-It was run by the Florida State Theatre chain.
+This nifty theatre which was built in 1934 begin life as a nightclub and later converted to motion pictures on November 17, 1937 when it was renamed Cinema Casino with the World Premiere of “Voice of India” plus vaudeville on the stage.
+It was run by the Florida State Theatres chain.
 The rear lobby (which was surrounded by a large mural) had comfortable chairs and sofas to sit in while waiting for the show to begin.
 Much of the auditorium was decorated in reds.

 Incredibly, the owners decided to demolish the lobby (even though preserverationists tried to stop this) and convert it into three plain wrap stores.
 The stores were never rented.
 In 1983 the preservervationists stepped in and the stores were ripped out and efforts were made to restore the lobby to original grandeur.
 In 1983 it again became a nightclub but has changed hands many times.

-As a child this became one of my favorite Miami Beach movie theatres, along with the fabulous Carib and Beach Theatres on Lincoln Road in Miami Beach.
+As a child this became one of my favorite Miami Beach movie theatres, along with the fabulous Carib Theatre and Beach Theatre on Lincoln Road in Miami Beach.

 Just login to your account and subscribe to this theater.